TooTallNate/plist.js/README.md

 node-plist
 ==========
-### Mac OS X Plist parser/builder for Node.js.
-Convert a plist String into a native JS object and back
+### Mac OS X Plist parser/builder for Node.js and browsers

 Provides facilities for reading and writing Mac OS X Plist (property list) files.
 These are often used in programming OS X and iOS applications, as well as the iTunes configuration XML file.